 Create and Edit FTP Profile

-To configure FTP Settings, click FTP Upload >>
+To configure FTP Settings, click FTP Upload >> Configure upload options.

 FTP Server Settings

 FTP address: Enter the Host Name (Example: ftp.myserver.com) or IP Address of the FTP Server.
 If you connect to the Internet using a proxy server, provide an IP address only (Example: 184.108.40.206).

 Login name: If the FTP Server requires user name, type here.